 A model of the Skylab is set on a pedestal right outside the entrance of the museum.
 A plaque is set on the side of the display describing the space station and its crash to the town’s coastline.

 A billboard is set close to the display.
 The Billboard states that “In 1979, a spaceship crashed over Esperance.
 We fined them $400 for littering.
 Paid in Full.”
 The money was paid by a highway radio presenter who raised the money on his Program.
 Today, the large cheque hangs over the remains of the Skylab.

-Visit the Esperance Museum to see the full Skylab display inside.
+Visit the Esperance Museum to see the Skylab display and the historic and valuable pieces displayed inside.